 He isn't alone, as Doeren, Stoops, Dykes, Hazell, MacIntyre are also re-stocking their rosters, implementing their schemes, and struggling while doing so.

 What does it all mean?
 Well, probably nothing right now.
-It's likely too early to tell much at all, one way or another.
-We've seen coordinators take over and have early success before it all came crashing down, and we've also seen new head coaches struggle early before building a strong program.
+It's like too early to tell on all of these coaches, one way or another.
+We've seen coordinators take over and have early success before it all came crashing down, and we've also seen head coaches struggle early before building a strong program.

-But, for a large group of the second-year Power 5 head coaches, the jury is definitely still out.
+But, for a large group of the coaches hired prior to the 2013 season, the jury is still out.